CheckPointSW-Community/AzureFunction-to-IDA-API/README.md

 ### 3. Deploy the function

 1. Navigate to the **Azure extension** in Visual Studio code on the left navigation bar.
 You should see a 'Local Project' folder representing your local Azure Function.

 2. Press **F5** (or use the **Debug > Start Debugging** menu command) to launch the debugger and attach to the Azure Functions host.
 (This command automatically uses the single debug configuration that Azure Functions created.)

 3. The Azure Function extension will automatically generate a few files for local development, install dependencies, and install the Function Core tools if not already present.
 These tools help with the debugging experience.

 4. Output from the Functions Core tools appears in the VS Code **Terminal** panel.
 Once the host has started, **Alt+click** the local URL shown in the output to open the browser and run the function.
 You can also see the url of the Local Function by right clicking on the function on the Azure Functions explorer.

 5. Follow steps of [this](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-05) guide to deploy your Azure Function to your subscription and get a live API endpoint URL.

 Take note of the Azure Function API Endpoint URL

 6. Follow steps of [this](https://docs.microsoft.com/en-us/azure/azure-functions/ip-addresses) guide to get Function app outbound IP addresses.

 Take note of Azure Function outbound IP addresses.

 ## Check Point Gateway Configuration

 1. Create Identity Awareness role object.

-    - This object will be used in the security policy.
+We will use this object in our security policy.

-    ```
     From SmartConsole -> New object -> More -> User -> Access Role -> YourRoleName -> Press "Ok" to create
-    ```

 2. Create a new Network Group and populate group with each Azure Function app IP addresses from Step 6.

-     ```
      From SmartConsole -> New Network Group -> YourAzureFunctionGroupName -> Add each IP address to group
-    ```

 3. Enable Check Point Security Gateway Identity Awareness per [this](https://sc1.checkpoint.com/documents/latest/IdentityAPIs/#ida_api_config~v1%20) guide.